sea-bass/pyroboplan/docs/source/motion_planning.rst

 You can also use the collision model to perform collision checking at specific states.
 This uses the `HPP-FCL <https://github.com/humanoid-path-planner/hpp-fcl>`_ library internally, as well as a list of the active collision pairs in the model.
-While the example below activates all collision pairs, this is not always useful since there may be bodies that can never collide, or bodies that always collide because of how the geometric primitives or meshes are placed in the model.
-Some tools like the `MoveIt Setup Assistant <https://moveit.picknik.ai/main/doc/examples/setup_assistant/setup_assistant_tutorial.html>`_ generate "good" lists of collision pairs automatically by sampling over the set of valid robot states and checking collisions.

 .. code-block:: python